 ChE/Ch 164.
 Introduction to Statistical Thermodynamics.
 9 units (3-0-6); first term.
 Prerequisite: Ch 21 abc or the equivalent.
 Ensembles and a statistical mechanical formulation of the second and third laws of thermodynamics.
 Classical statistical mechanics and an introduction to quantum statistics.
-The ideal monatomic, diatomic and polyatomic gas-translational, rotational, vibrational and electronic partition functions.
+The ideal monatomic, diatomic and polyatomic gas.
+Translational, rotational, vibrational and electronic partition functions.
 Chemical equilibria.
-Real gases.
-The ideal crystal lattices.
+Real gases and distribution functions.
+The ideal crystal lattice.
 Instructor: Weinberg.

-ChE 165 ab.
+ChE 165.
 Applied Chemical Thermodynamics.
 9 units (3-0-6); second, third terms.
 Prerequisite: ChE 63 abc or equivalent.
 Thermodynamics applied to both open and closed systems including those involved with chemical change.
 Ideal and real systems.
-Third term not offered in 1976-77.
 Instructor: Shair.

-ChE 166 a.
-Polymer Engineering.
-9 units (3-0-6); first term.
-Basic engineering properties of polymeric materials for the chemical, mechanical, electrical, and civil engineer.
-(Everything you always wanted to know about polymers but were afraid to ask.)
-Not offered in 1976-77.
+ChE 166 ab.
+Engineering Properties of Polymeric Materials.
+9 units (3-0-6); first, second terms.
+Prerequisite: AMa 95 or equivalent.
+Basic engineering properties of polymeric materials for the materials scientist and the chemical, mechanical, aeronautical, electrical, and civil engineer.
 Instructor: Tschoegl.
 ChE 167 ab.
-Polymer Science.
+Advanced Polymer Science.
 9 units (3-0-6); second, third terms.
-Prerequisite: ChE 166 or equivalent.
-A course in the science of synthetic macromolecules: their synthesis, characterization, and properties.
+Prerequisite: ChE 166 ab or equivalent.
+A course in the science of synthetic macromolecules: their characterization and properties.
 The emphasis is on an understanding of polymer properties in terms of molecular structure.
-Not offered in 1976-77.
+Not offered in 1978-79.
 Instructor: Tschoegl.

 ChE 168.
 Polymer Science Laboratory.
 9 units (0-7-2); third term.
-Prerequisite: ChE 167 ab or equivalent.
-An introduction to some of the basic techniques employed in the polymerization and characterization of synthetic polymers.
-Not offered in 1976-77.
+Prerequisite: ChE 166 ab or equivalent.
+An introduction to some of the basic techniques employed in the synthesis and characterization of synthetic polymers.
+Not offered in 1978-79.
 Instructor: Tschoegl.